-The model for signaling and path finding have been driven by the following architectural requirements that were decided upon early in the inception of the NSI working group.
+The model for signaling and path finding has been driven by the following architectural requirements that were established early in the inception of the NSI working group.
 These requirements have been driven by the need to support a flexible Service Plane that is topologically decoupled from the Transport Plane.
 Recent developments in Software Defined Networking (SDN) have confirmed the importance of decoupling of the Service and Transport Planes.

 - 1. The Network Service Agent (NSA) Service Plane topology does not need to be congruent with Transport Plane topology. - 2.
-Not all NSAs will be directly interconnected through a Service Plane peering between NSAs.
-Pair-wise peering arrangements will dictate the Service Plane topology.
+Not all NSAs peer with each other, i.e. it cannot be assumed that there is a full mesh of reachability between all NSAs.
+Pair-wise peering between NSAs dictate the Service Plane topology.
 NSA Service Plane inter-connectivity will be guided by security and administration considerations and NOT exclusively Transport Plane considerations.
 Therefore, a requester NSA may not have a direct Service Plane peering to the complete set of Provider Agents (PAs) involved in a reservation. - Users may request a reservation from an NSA (i.e. an Aggregator NSA (AG)) that is not directly managing resources in the Transport Plane.
 Based on item #2 above, this AG may not have direct Service Plane peering with all the NSAs involved in the reservation request. - 4.
 Users may request reservations between endpoints that are not in their Network, or the Network of their NSA.
 This implies the user request may not originate from the NSA managing the source end of the Connection.

 These all imply that a reservation request in a tree workflow may pass through many AGs on its way to instantiating Connection segments on the children uPAs.
-If the AG at the top of the request tree is to perform its duties, then it will need to understand the Service Plane topology, AGs within the Network that can route reservation requests, uPAs managing specific Networks, and of course, Transport Plane topology.
+If the AG at the top of the request tree is to perform its duties, then it will need to understand the Service Plane topology.
+This implies a knowledge of all relevant AGs within the Network, all the relevant uPAs and of course, the applicable Transport Plane topology.
 Now for the most important bit: this top-level AG can only get all this information through its direct peers.

-The following sections make a clear distinction between tree and chain workflows even though a chain workflow can be considered to be a degenerate case of a tree workflow.
+The following sections distinguish between the tree and chain workflows even though a chain workflow can be considered to be a degenerate case of a tree workflow.
 The reason for this is to highlight certain concessions that can be made when considering the chain workflow independently.